 There shall be no fewer than 12 active members to obtain an official charter.
 The Expansion Group shall maintain a minimum of 12 active members for no less than 30 consecutive days or 4 consecutive meetings.
 The Expansion Group shall have held no fewer than 8 consecutive meetings.
 Groups will not be added to the website, becoming official Groups, until the membership meets or exceeds 12 members

 Section 1 – BOARD ROLE, SIZE AND COMPENSATION

 The Board is responsible for overall policy and direction of BRIDGES Networking LLC.
-The Board shall consist of not less than one member from each club and not more than three members from each club.
+The Board shall consist of not less than one member from each Group.
 The board receives no compensation.

 Section 2 – MEETINGS